 It would be wise to check that your bank has your IRD number accurately recorded – and to check with anyone else who might need it for the same reasons.
 If they don’t, you could be stung with a substantial 45% tax rate on any of your earnings!

-You can read the full IRD guidance here.
+You can learn more at the IRD webpage, here.